visionanddepiction/visionanddepiction.github.io/index.md

 # Abstract submission and presentation types
 Please submit a 300 word abstract of your contribution between 15 October and 15 November 2023.
 More info will follow.
 If the number of accepted contributions exceeds the time we have for the conference, we will organise poster presentations.

+## Instructions
+- To access the abstract submission site you first need to register you name and email [here](https://www.aanmelder.nl/vision-and-depiction-2024/author)
+- The email will send you a link to the submission site.
+- Do not forget to register for the conference [here](https://www.aanmelder.nl/vision-and-depiction-2024/subscribe) as we will only review abstracts of registered participants.
+- You can only submit one abstract as main author.
+- You can give a preference of poster or oral presentation.

 # Contact